googleapis/google-cloud-ruby/google-cloud-debugger/README.md

 ## Enable Stackdriver Debugger API

-The Stackdriver Debugger agent would need the [Stackdriver Debugger API](https://console.cloud.google.com/apis/library/clouddebugger.googleapis.com) to be enabled on your Google Cloud project.
+The Stackdriver Debugger agent needs the [Stackdriver Debugger API](https://console.cloud.google.com/apis/library/clouddebugger.googleapis.com) to be enabled on your Google Cloud project.
 Make sure it's enabled if not already.

 ## Enabling the Debugger agent

-If you're using Ruby on Rails and the `stackdriver` gem, they automatically loads the library into your application when it starts.
+The Stackdriver Debugger library provides a Debugger agent that helps instrument breakpoints in your running applications.
+The library also comes with a Railtie and a Rack Middleware to help control the Debugger agent in popular Rack based frameworks, such as Ruby on Rails and Sinatra.

+### With Ruby on Rails

-Otherwise, you can load the Railtie that comes with the library into your Ruby on Rails application by explicitly require it in the application startup path:
+You can load the Railtie that comes with the library into your Ruby on Rails application by explicitly require it in the application startup path:

 ```ruby
 # In config/application.rb
 require "google/cloud/debugger/rails"
 ```

+If you're using the `stackdriver` gem, it automatically loads the Railtie into your application when it starts.

+### With other Rack-based frameworks

 Other Rack-based frameworks, such as Sinatra, can use the Rack Middleware provided by the library: